-King Charles V was the ruler of both Spanish Empire and the Holy Roman Empire during the 6th century.
+King Charles V was the ruler of both the powerful Spanish Empire Castile & Aragon and the Holy Roman Empire during the 16th century and held other titles such as the Archduke of Austria.

 Charles V’s mother, Queen Joanna, became the ruler of the crowns of Castile and Aragon upon the death of King Ferdinand II in 1516.
 At the time, the territories of the two crowns included most of modern-day Spain and Italy as well as colonies in Asia and the New World.